jbiscella/www.jacopobiscella.net/contract-testing/main.md

 5. **Underestimating the Value of Consumer-Driven Contracts**:
    - **Misconception**: Underestimating the importance of ensuring that provider changes do not break existing consumers.
    - **Real-Life Example**: A provider updates its API without coordinating with consumer teams.
 This causes widespread service failures.

-### Conclusion

-Addressing these misconceptions with detailed explanations and practical examples is vital for the successful adoption and implementation of Pact in contract testing.
-A comprehensive understanding of Pact’s capabilities, combined with full team engagement and an appreciation of its value, is essential for effective microservices interactions.

 ## Chapter 4: The Philosophy of Pact Testing